Temikus/denim-theme/readme.md

 ## License

-This theme is based on the "dark-stripes" Octopress theme by Alessandro Melandri.
+Some elements of this theme are based on the "dark-stripes" Octopress theme by Alessandro Melandri.

 (The MIT License)